Endodontist in NYC

 Lastly, an NYC endodontist typically will complete treatment in one visit while dentist often splits treatment into two visits to open the tooth and to close it.
 Hectic Manhattan life makes this a big pro for seeing an NYC Endodontist vs. a dentist.

-Endodontist vs. Dentist: Techniques and equipment
+Endodontist in NYC vs. Dentist: Techniques and equipment

 An endodontist is more likely to invest in top of the line, more expensive equipment required to achieve more predictable results during endodontic treatment: